UwUSnek/Lumen-Aurora/README.md

 The Vulkan validation layers library "libVkLayer_khronos_validation.so" must be placed in the default library directory, or bad things could happen

-#Build modes
+# Build modes
-The build commands have 2 configurations: Debug, and Release.
+The task.json file has 2 build configurations: Debug, and Release.
-Debug mode turns off all the optimizations and adds any debug and profiling information available.
+Debug mode turns off all the optimizations and adds any available debug, gdb and gprof information.
 It also activates Vulkan validation layers and Lux Engine runtime validation tests.
+Any error reported by those systems must be resolved, as they indicate a bug in the application.
+In release mode they are not checked and have undefined behaviour.

 Release mode turns on -Ofast and other comliler specific optimizations, and removes all the unnecessary informations.